-The charging point forms part of a three phase installation where all of the demand including the charging point/s are balanced over all of the available phases.

-Or

-The maximum single phase load or overall unbalance of a split or three phase connection is ≤ 5kW and the car charging installation includes an independent earth electrode of sufficient resistance to ensure that the Rise of Earth Potential (ROEP) will be restricted during a broken neutral event.
+- The charging point forms part of a three phase installation where all of the demand including the charging point/s are evenly balanced over all of the available phases. - Or - The maximum single phase load or overall unbalance of a split or three phase connection is < 5kW and the car charging installation includes an independent earth electrode of sufficient resistance to ensure that the Earth Potential Rise (EPR) will be restricted during a broken neutral event.
 See table 1 below.